fkettelhoit/postscript-cv-quine/README.md

-# Curriculum Vitae as a Postcript Quine
+# Curriculum Vitae as a PostScript Quine

-Why write your CV in a word processor or generate it with a markup language if you could just have the real deal and write a Postscript file that parses and displays itself, as a [quine](https://en.wikipedia.org/wiki/Quine_(computing))?
+Why write your CV in a word processor or generate it with a markup language if you could just have the real deal and write a PostScript file that parses and displays itself, as a [quine](https://en.wikipedia.org/wiki/Quine_(computing))?

-`ps.cv` is a Postscript file that does exactly this.
-It parses the CV at the beginning of the file, renders it in a way that copying and pasting the contents from the displayed file retains all the markup information and adds a footer with all the roughly 100 lines of Postscript code necessary to parse the markup and display itself.
+`ps.cv` is a PostScript file that does exactly this.
+It parses the CV at the beginning of the file, renders it in a way that copying and pasting the contents from the displayed file retains all the markup information and adds a footer with all the roughly 100 lines of PostScript code necessary to parse the markup and display itself.

 ## Example CV

-The Postscript file in this repository contains the CV of the fictional author [Herbert Quine](https://en.wikipedia.org/wiki/An_Examination_of_the_Work_of_Herbert_Quain).
+The PostScript file in this repository contains the CV of the fictional author [Herbert Quine](https://en.wikipedia.org/wiki/An_Examination_of_the_Work_of_Herbert_Quain).
 The file [cv.ps](cv.ps) displayed as a PDF looks like [cv.pdf](cv.pdf) and is based on the following CV markup (with the formatting being arbitrary, all the newlines and multiple spaces could be replaced with a single space each):

 ```
     ~ Herbert